Fundamental Economic Reports: Major Market Movers !!!

 Money supply

-The Fed issues target ranges for money supply growth.
-In the past, if actual growth moved outside those ranges it often was a prelude/precursor to an interest rate move by the Fed.
+The Fed sets target ranges for money supply growth.
+In the past, when actual growth moved outside those targets, it usually signaled the Fed was about to change interest rates.

-Today, monetary policy is understood more clearly by level of the federal funds rate.
-Money supply fell out of fashion in the nineties, due to a variety of changes in the financial system and the way the Federal Reserve conducts monetary policy.
+Today, we have a better understanding of monetary policy by looking at the level of the federal funds rate.
+Money supply became less important in the 1990s because the financial system changed and the Federal Reserve changed how it handles monetary policy.

 Fed is working on some new estimates of money supply, & given the way economic indicators ebb and flow in popularity, don't be surprised if the monetary aggregates make a comeback in the future.